Nikkeljohn/filpcart/README.md

 - Click **Attach Policy**.
 - Search for the policy you've just created ("policy-guitar-store") and select it, then **Attach Policy**.
 - From **User Groups**, click **Add User**.
-	- Suggested Name: `user-guitar-store` (user + the project name)
+	- Suggested Name: `user-filpcart` (user + the project name)
 - For "Select AWS Access Type", select **Programmatic Access**.
-- Select the group to add your new user to: `group-guitar-store`
+- Select the group to add your new user to: `group-filpkart`
 - Tags are optional, but you must click it to get to the **review user** page.
 - Click **Create User** once done.
 - You should see a button to **Download .csv**, so click it to save a copy on your system.